Ziggo: Ziggo GO

-Ziggo GO is an online television service from Ziggo.
+Ziggo GO is an online television service (an over-the-top (OTT) media service) from Ziggo.
 The service allows users to watch live TV and on demand video content from a PC, laptop, tablet and mobile phone.
-It is also possible to stream live TV on Chromecast and Apple TV.
+It is also possible to stream live television on Chromecast and Apple TV.
 The service was introduced by UPC in 2012.
 It was named Horizon TV app or Horizon GO.
 The service was renamed by Ziggo GO on 9 November 2016.

 From 2017 until 2021 - after the closing of HBO Netherlands and before the Netherlands launch of HBO Max, all HBO content was available on Ziggo GO.

+Internet-only subscribers with Ziggo can officially purchase an additional subscription for the online television service Ziggo GO as a supplement when such a subscription is purchased via the internet site.
+Ziggo GO can be viewed throughout the Netherlands and all countries of the European Union by customers that poses Apple TV or Android TV mediaplayers or Amazon Fire TV Sticks.

+Until 2023 the channels were distributed in 720p HD via Ziggo GO.
+For these channels, the compression technique Advanced Video Coding (H.264) is used.
+In April 2023 Ziggo started offering twelve channels in 1080p Full HD via Ziggo GO.
+For these channels, the compression technique High Efficiency Video Coding (H.265) is used.
+In comparison to H.264, H.265 offers from 25% to 50% better data compression at the same level of video quality, or substantially improved video quality at the same bit rate.